Herb Wright: Personal life and death

-Wright met his wife-to-be Rhea Jan Hahn (1921–1988) in church choirs at Harvard University and Radcliffe College in the early 1940s and they married on 27 June 1943.
-Wright was then an air-cadet in the Army Air Corps and Rhea was a nursing student at Yale School of Nursing.
-They had six sons (Richard (1944–), Peter (1948–1955), John (1950–), Rex (1953–1988), Andy (1955–), and Jeffrey (1959–).
+Wright met Rhea Jan Hahn (1921–1988) in the early 1940s while attending church at Harvard University and Radcliffe College.
+They married on 27 June 1943 while Wright was an air cadet in the Army Air Corps and Rhea was a student at Yale School of Nursing.

-Wright enjoyed classical music, particularly from the Classical and Early Romantic periods (e.g. Mozart, Beethoven, Schubert, Brahms), and he regularly attended concerts of the Minnesota Orchestra, the St Paul Chamber Orchestra, and Music in the Park (now the Schubert Club).

-Wright loved wilderness, often, but not always, doing scientific fieldwork such as sampling lake sediments, mapping moraines, or studying landscape patterns.
-After his official retirement, he took a one or two week canoe trip almost every fall to the Boundary Waters Canoe Area in northern Minnesota.
+Wright regularly conducted scientific fieldwork, including sampling lake sediments, mapping moraines, and studying landscape patterns.
+After his official retirement, he took annual week-long or fortnight-long canoe trips to the Boundary Waters Canoe Area in northern Minnesota.

-Wright died at home in Saint Anthony Park, Saint Paul on 12 November 2015 after a long illness.
-He is survived by his sons Dick, John, Andy, and Jeffrey along with his grandchildren Patrick, Christopher, Thierry, and Theora, and great-grandson Adrian.
+Wright died at home in Saint Anthony Park, Saint Paul on 12 November 2015, after a long illness.
 For the last 14 years of his life, Wright was cared for by his friend and colleague Vania Stefanova.